tan-zhuoting/Final-Project/README.md

 # Chemistry Compound Geometry Analysis
-## PIC 10C Final Project
+#### PIC 10C Final Project
+**Attention!** Please go to submodule [IRResolver](https://github.com/tan-zhuoting/IRResolver.git) to see the Qt version of the IR analysis feature.

+## Introduction
 I am a chemistry major student and I've been doing computational chemistry calculations in my research lab.
 I usually use Softwares like Gaussian 16.0 to calculate the reaction energies, reaction dynamics, and compound geometries.
 I want to make a C++ program that can simulate such calculations so I can run a quick calculation on my computer without sending it to the cluster.
 I also want to design it to eliminate unnecessary steps so I can obtain my output files faster than calculating them using the software.
 The program could include calculating atomic bond distance, degrees of unsaturation, and geometry analysis, etc.

 ## Goals:
 Write a computer program to take a set of atomic symbols and Cartesian coordinates for a collection of atoms and determine all possible interatomic distances.
-Assume the coordinates are provided in Angstroms.
+Assumethe coordinates are provided in Angstroms.
 Additional features: calculation of Degrees of Unsaturation and IR analysis.

+## Conclusion:
+I did it!
+I made a practical app for chemistry calculations, and it is customable for different data files.
+However, developing this app is not easy at all!
+I encountered so many problems, but also learned a lot from them.
+No pain, no gain!
+Here are a few new things I learned in class and from online that was applied to this project:
+[x] [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) *Smart pointer* that retains shared ownership of an object through a pointer, used in
+[x] [std::set<Key,Compare,Allocator>::find](https://en.cppreference.com/w/cpp/container/set/find) I followed the template online and got it working very well for the search function in my `IRResolver` feature.
+I also learned about the usage of `FatKey`, `LightKey` and reviewed how to use `auto`.
+Using `set` allows me to find the overlapping interval when inserting data, and then separate the already overlapped intervals and insert again.
+[x] [std::less<void>](https://en.cppreference.com/w/cpp/utility/functional/less_void) Compare type I used in the set.
+The `xxx` in `less<xxx>` is omittd because it can be deduced from actual code
+[x] [sscanf](http://www.cplusplus.com/reference/cstdio/sscanf/?kw=sscanf) Reads formatted input string from `data.txt`, %u for unsigned int.
+[x] [enum](https://en.cppreference.com/w/cpp/language/enum) Learned from `sieteMisiete y medio` card suit, and applied here to represent different elements in the calculation of degrees of unsaturation.
+[x] *Git-submodule* I used submodule to add another repository here to show the Qt version of my IRResolver

 ## Progress Log and Updates
 ### Day 1